ise-uiuc/tzer/README.md

 Till submission, Tzer has been detected **40** bugs for TVM with **30 confirmed** and 24 fixed (merged in the latest branch).

+Due to the anonymous review policy of OOPSLA, the links of actual bug reports will be provided after the review process.
+Nonetheless, we list all of the reproducible bugs in Google Colab so that everyone can easily trigger and play with the detected bugs.

-To maximumly ease your effort, we provide an online executable environments for you.
-To reproduce all the bugs, all you need to do is a single click on your browser.
+**To reproduce all the bugs, all you need to do is a single click on your browser**.
+Since some bugs need to be triggered by some complex GPU settings, to maximumly ease the hardware and software effort, the bugs are summarized in a Google Colab environment (No GPU required, but just a browser!).